Skip to content

 • explicit token control

-That keeps the Command Center integration simpler and makes the custom form a deliberate choice instead of a default habit.
+That keeps the Command Center integration simpler and makes the editable response form a deliberate choice instead of a default habit.

 Relationship To AppComponent Widgets